2017 Holiday Eating Survival Guide for Athletes

 A common theme in all of this?
 Keep your attitude positive, stay active and keep looking forward.
 For every day you stay on track, you’re already pulling ahead of most of your competition.

 Need more help with dialing in your nutrition?
 Check out our Nutrition Coaching plans.
-A dietitian can help you dial in the exact amount and kinds of calories you need to consume around your training and events so that you can make the most of your performances.
+Our sports dietitian can help you dial in the exact amount and kinds of calories you need to consume around your training and events so that you can make the most of your performances.

 Head Coach Kendra Wenzel loves to eat and lives in the Beervana of Portland, OR, where it’s always a challenge to stay at athletic weight.
 She works regularly with developing elite athletes to reach their potential.